Arisia Code of Conduct and Behavior Policies

 To help ensure our members' happiness and a successful convention, we have established a Code of Conduct and Behavior Policies for all members and staff.
 Please read this document and help us have a safe and welcoming convention for all.

 Arisia reserves the right to revoke, without refund, the membership of anyone for just cause.
 This may also lead to being banned from future Arisia conventions.
-Persons violating the law may be turned over to the police or the hotel security force.
 We will refund the membership fee of anyone who finds the policies contained herein unacceptable prior to accepting their badge.
 The general principles of this Code of Conduct apply to the Arisia convention and also to all the activities of the convention committee, whether before or after the convention.

-Arisia expects its members to respect each other and behave in a generally civilized fashion.
+Arisia expects its members to respect each other and behave in a responsible manner.
 Members should respect common sense rules for public behavior, personal interaction, common courtesy, and respect for private property.
 If you wouldn't do it in public, please don't do it here.
 Additionally, all Staff are representatives of Arisia and therefore are held to a higher standard of behavior, even when off duty.

 Reminder: The hotel is not dedicated completely to our use for the weekend.
 Members of the general public stay here or visit the hotel to dine and socialize.
 Please be considerate of non-convention individuals at all times.

-Please report any incidents in which a member of the convention is abusive, insulting, intimidating, bothersome, or acting in an unsafe or illegal manner to "The Watch" (Convention Security), an Assistant Div Head, a Division Head, an Assistant Con Chair, or the Con Chair.
+Please report any incidents in which a member of the convention is abusive, insulting, intimidating, bothersome, or acting in an unsafe or illegal manner to Incident Response Team (IRT), an Assistant Div Head, a Division Head, an Assistant Con Chair, or the Con Chair.

 Sleeping in public or convention areas of the hotel is forbidden by the hotel management.
 This is private property.